La Petite Mort

 Queensland is more know for the Great Barrier Reef than it is for wine, but we think that’s due for a change.
 Just on the other side of the Great Dividing Range from tropical beachfront lies one of the coolest wine regions in all Australia: the Granite Belt.
 Cool but sunny, the Granite Belt is a lesson in paradoxes: wines can showcase richness, boldness, and peak expressiveness at moderate alcohol levels.

-When you get to know Glen Robert, Andrew Scott, and Robert Richter, it’s no surprise that they’ve chosen this unlikely region as their home.
+When you get to know Glen Roberts, Andrew Scott, and Robert Richter, it’s no surprise that they’ve chosen this unlikely region as their home.
 In the late 1990s, Glen and Robert were doing property development in Brisbane when a lot on the western edge of the Granite Belt, near Ballandean, caught their eye: just along the Severn River at 770 meters in elevation, the pair knew enough to know what a prime

 viticultural site they had snagged.

 Instead of outsourcing the responsibilities of their newfound wine project, they dug in.
 With his background in biochemistry and medical research, Glen studied winemaking.
 Robert, in turn, studied viticulture.
 They formed a winery called Bent Road and planted their vines in the early 2000s.
 And the rest, as they say, is history.

 That is, until Andrew Scott showed up.
 Andrew, a hospitality veteran who dabbled in winemaking, had a chance meeting with Glen at a MW training group.
 Andrew was immediately captivated by the Granite Belt.
 His trips up to visit the winery became more and more frequent, and eventually he accepted an assistant winemaker job there.